 - You take medicine to feel good or "high."
 This happens most often with medicines used to treat conditions such as depression, anxiety, or pain you have had for a long time (chronic pain).

 - You don't take medicine as your doctor directs, such as not taking enough medicine or skipping doses.

-Warning signs of substance abuse
+Warning signs of substance use problems

 If you notice any of these signs in yourself or someone you care about, talk to your doctor.
 Tell your doctor about the drinking or medicine use, including over-the-counter medicines, herbs, and dietary supplements.
 Tell your doctor about any alcohol or drug use in the past.

 Changes in behavior

 You may have a drug or alcohol problem if: